HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_advanced_cfg/rm_production_farm.md

 ## Applying the latest cumulative fix

-You maintain the portal by deploying individual Fixes and Combined Cumulative Fixes (CFs), which are suggested according to your environment.
-See [HCL Digital Experience roadmap: Applying maintenance](../rm_cf.md)
+Maintain the portal by deploying individual Fixes and Combined Cumulative Fixes (CFs), which are suggested according to your environment.
+See [HCL Digital Experience roadmap: Applying maintenance](../rm_cf.md).

 ## Setting up a stand-alone server